Bryce Grant

 Case Western Reserve University

 I am a 2nd year Ph.D. student at Case Western Reserve University where I’m advised by Prof. Peng “Edward” Wang.
-I received my dual B.S. in EE & CPE (Electrical and Computer Engineering) from the University of Kentucky in 2024.
+I received my dual B.S. in Electrical and Computer Engineering from the University of Kentucky in 2024.
 I’m currently funded by the NSF GRFP.

-I’m interested in building robotic systems that reason about pose, motion, and uncertainty through geometric-aware learning, causal inference, and sequential modeling.
+I’m interested in building robotic systems that reason about pose, motion, and uncertainty through geometric structures and causal inference.

 I’m currently working on semantic affordances and topology-informed interpretability for VLAs.